api3dao/airkeeper/README.md

 ### Local PSP beacon update

-First you need to start a local node and grab private keys of funded test accounts to add them to each account in the psp-beacon-local.json config file.
+First you need to start a local ethereum node and grab private keys of funded test accounts to add them to each account in the psp-beacon-local.json config file.
+Then you need to start the local 'Currency Converter API' server.

 After that you can run the following command: